 The truth is most people think about social selling the wrong way.
 They think that since 75% of B2B buyers consult social media when making purchasing decisions, LinkedIn is a place to sell.

 But it’s not.
 And LinkedIn never intended it to be either.

 Instead, they created it as a place to help professionals build and maintain relationships (much like Facebook was originally created to help college students keep in touch).

-That means if you want to use LinkedIn to generate quality leads, you have to “connect” with those people first.
-But like really connect – not just click a button.
+If you want to use LinkedIn to generate quality leads, you have to “connect” with those people first.
+But, like really connect – not just click a button.

 Here’s how I’ve done that using LinkedIn.

 How to Build Your LinkedIn Lead Generation Strategy (Step-by-Step)

 Before we dig in, it’s important to understand why you should use LinkedIn.
 As Simon Sinek would say, ‘it starts with why and I couldn’t agree more.